winitzki/scall/tutorial/programming_dhall.md

 So, any function that uses `saveDiv` for dividing by an unknown value `y` will also require an additional evidence argument of type `Nonzero y`.
 That argument can be easily provided as `{=}` when calling that function, as long as `y` is a **statically  known value** (a value that is a known literal within the current scope).

-The advantage of using this technique is that we will guarantee, at typechecking time, that programs will never divide by zero.
+The advantage of using this technique is that we will guarantee, at typechecking time, that programs will never attempt to divide by zero.

 ### Integer square root